|

 slate tile is porous and will stain.

-When it comes to cleaning slate tile or just maintaining natural stone and tile and grout, we strive to help educate our
+When it comes to cleaning slate or just maintaining natural stone and tile and grout, we strive to help educate our

 customers on the best protection they can have, helping them save time and money in costly restoration costs down the road.